owlbarn/tutorial/book/algodiff/README.md

 $$F'(x)=f'(g(x))g'(x).$$ {#eq:algodiff:chainrule01}

-This seemingly simple rule is one of the basic rule in calculating derivatives.
+This seemingly simple rule is one of the most fundamental rules in calculating derivatives.
 For example, let $y = x^a$, where $a$ is a real number, and then we can get $y'$ using the chain rule.
 Specifically, let $y=e^{\ln~x^a} = e^{a~\ln~x}$, and then we can set $u= a\ln{x}$ so that now $y=e^u$.
 By applying the chain rule, we have: